juanpallotta/LPP/README.md

 In the next sections, a step-by-step on how to download/clone, build and run LPP's modules are described.

 # Installation
-The installation of the LPP software and its dependencies is very straightforward, and shouldn't be a problem.
-Start by downloading or cloning the repository from GitHub [https://www.github.com/juanpallotta/LPP](https://www.github.com/juanpallotta/LPP).
-Uncompress the ZIP file in the most convenient location of your hard disk.
-Inside the de-compressed folder, you will find:
+The installation of the LPP software and its dependencies is very straightforward, and shouldn't be a problem. if some problem arises, do not hesitate to drop an email to <juanpallotta@gmail.com>.

+Start by downloading the repository from GitHub [https://www.github.com/juanpallotta/LPP](https://www.github.com/juanpallotta/LPP).
+Uncompress the ZIP file in the most convenient location of your hard disk, where you will find:

 - `/libLidar`: Folder with C/C++ lidar libraries source code.
 - `/Lidar_Analysis_PDL0`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL0` for producing data level 0.